 Tuna with Braised Onions (Atún Encebollado)

-Serve with buttered potatoes or with a nice country bread to mop the sauces.
+Serve with buttered potatoes or country bread to mop up the sauce.

 Tuna and Onions: